shinshu-alps/rtl8852cu-20240510/FAQ.md

 Don’t add line breaks

-If you original line looks like:
+If your original line looks like:

 GRUB_CMDLINE_LINUX="quiet"

-Then you updated line should read like:
+Then your updated line should read like:

 GRUB_CMDLINE_LINUX="quiet usb-storage.quirks=0bda:1a2b:i"

-Note: you will need to change 0bda:1a2b to the storage mode VID/PID of your adapter.
+Note: If the storage VId/PID (ID) i not 0bda:1a2b, you will need to change 0bda:1a2b to the storage mode VID/PID of your adapter.

 Save and close the editor.